Can Philodendron Grow In Water? (How To+Care)

 When the philodendron is growing in water, it will absorb all the required nutrients from the water, giving you another reason to use good quality water.

 You can use a liquid fertilizer suitable for adding nutrients to the water for the plants that grow in water.
-You can add a drop o the fertilizer to the water every time you change it.
+You can add a fertilizer drop to the water every time you change it.

 Also read: What Kind Of Fertilizer For Philodendron?
 (Best Fertilizer+Fertilizer Ratio)